Updated: Sep 9

 Let’s dive a little deeper into your day.
 In the last 24 hours:

 Did you drink enough water (at least half your body weight in ounces or more if you exercised)?

-Did you find time for an activity you enjoy, such as journaling, cooking, painting, drawing?
+Did you find time for an activity you enjoy, such as journaling, cooking, painting or drawing?

 How much time did you spend on a screen or behind a desk?

-We give away lots and lots of minutes during the day to social media and our screens, and when you add up all those minutes, many of them could have been spent on self-care.
+We give away lots and lots of minutes during the day to social media and our devices.
+When you add up all those minutes, many of them could have been spent on self-care.

-A lot of our time throughout the day is also spent waiting for things.
+A lot of our time throughout the day is also spent waiting.
 Waiting for an appointment.
 Waiting in line at the store.
 Waiting for someone to arrive.
-Instead of being in a race to be the first to whip out your phone during these moments, can you bring a book to read or a journal to write in that can help you add more points to your self-care bank?
+Instead of being in a race to be the first to take out your phone during these moments, can you bring a book to read or a journal to write in that can help you add more points to your self-care bank?
 Can you meditate or practice a breathing exercise for a few minutes?

 Every day and always, treat yourself with the respect and kindness you deserve.
 Self-care helps you do that.

 Our kids are watching us, too.
-If they see us exercising in moderation, prioritizing bedtime and eating clean and healthy, they’ll grow up knowing that this is a way of life.
-And it’s a wise choice.
-Let’s set an incredible example for them now so that taking care of themselves well when they’re adults is seamless since we modeled how.
+If they see us exercising in moderation, prioritizing bedtime and eating clean and healthy, they’ll grow up knowing that this is a balanced way of life.
+Let’s set an incredible example for them now so that when they’re adults, taking care of themselves well will be seamless.